Soviet espionage in the United States: Atomic bomb secrets

 Joseph Stalin directed Soviet intelligence officers to collect information in four main areas.
 Pavel Fitin, the 34-year-old chief of the KGB First Directorate, was directed to seek American intelligence concerning Hitler's plans for the war in Russia; secret war aims of London and Washington, particularly with regard to planning for Operation Overlord, the second front in Europe; any indications the Western Allies might be willing to make a separate peace with Hitler; and American scientific and technological progress, particularly in the development of an atomic weapon.
-Pavel Sudoplatov claimed to have led the efforts to obtain information about the Manhattan Project in an alleged "Department S" but this has been questioned because Sudoplatov placed false accusations on Oppenheimer and others.
+Pavel Sudoplatov claimed to have led the efforts to obtain information about the Manhattan Project in an alleged "Department S" but this has been questioned because Sudoplatov made false accusations about Oppenheimer and others.

 A well-known Soviet case was of Julius and Ethel Rosenberg, the first US citizens convicted and executed for espionage during peacetime.
 The married couple lived in New York City and were accused of spying for the Soviet Union and sending information regarding radar, sonar, jet propulsion engines, and sending nuclear weapon designs.
 Following the Moynihan Commission, the declassification of the Venona project in 1995 revealed more information about the Julius and Ethel Rosenberg case, and confirmed that a widespread Soviet spy network did exist during the Cold War.
 However, many agents were never prosecuted or publicly implicated, for instance Theodore Hall, because much Venona evidence was withheld until 1995.

 During this time, George Koval who infiltrated the Manhattan Project as a member of the GRU, also passed stolen atomic secrets to the Soviet Union.
 Harry Gold and Klaus Fuchs were also Soviet spies.
 Harry Gold was a courier for other Soviet spies such as Klaus Fuchs.